 For the shorter half-term holidays, some schools stay open.
-Typically, you won’t have normal classes but you will be supervised by staff and be able to take part in activities and events.
+Typically, pupils won’t have normal classes but will be supervised by staff and be able to take part in activities and events.

-At a boarding school, you live with other pupils in a boarding house – there might be several boarding houses in each school.
+At a boarding school, pupils live with other pupils in a boarding house – there might be several boarding houses in each school.
 Girls and boys stay in separate accommodation.
-There will also be at least one house parent who lives on the premises who is there to look after you and care for your needs.
+There will also be at least one house parent who lives on the premises who is there to look after students and care for their needs.

 Young boarders will probably share a bedroom or dormitory with other children.
 Older boarders usually have their own private bedroom, or share a room with just one other pupil.
-You might also have your own bathroom or washing facilities.
+Boarders might also have their own bathroom or washing facilities.

-Most boarding houses have comfortable communal areas where you can relax, socialise and watch television with your fellow pupils.
+Most boarding houses have comfortable communal areas where pupils can relax, socialise and watch television with fellow pupils.

 Subjects and qualifications

 The UK boarding school system is split into three levels.

 Primary education is for children aged four or five up to 11 or 13.
 You might hear this referred to as primary school, infant school, junior school, pre-preparatory school or preparatory school.

 Secondary education is for pupils aged 11 or 13 to 16.
 You might hear this referred to as secondary school, high school or senior school.